colquittlab/behavior_controller/README.md

 ## Trials: ##
 task specific trials are generated using a trial generator.
 These are defined in the module trial_generators.py.
 Trials are produced as trial blocks, which may be useful for statistical regularity.

+## Data: ##
+Records are kept in Json format.
+When boc is set running, the an events file and a trials file are created.
+The config file is also copied to the data directory.

+There are parsers for matlab in matlab_parsers.

 ## Configuration ##
 there is plenty of information on setting up a beaglebone black.
 See: http://beagleboard.org/getting-started to connect the first time using usb from your workstation.